georgepm/ckanext-sparql/README.rst

 CKAN Sparql Interface Extension
 ===============================

-Note: The <code>ckanext-sparql</code> extension was tested using Virtuoso sparql instances such as http://semantic.ckan.net/sparql.
+Note: The `ckanext-sparql` extension was tested using Virtuoso sparql instances such as http://semantic.ckan.net/sparql.
 I will try to make it work for other type of sparql instances.

 **Version:** 1.01